latas-dev/my_playground/README.md

-# Data Structures and Algorithms
+# Playing

-This is a repository for uploading all of my data structures and algorithms exercises mainly on the C programming Language.
+This is a repository meant to archive all the random tesing and playing I do to experiment with languages and certain topics.